khenjy-cave/supply-demand/supply/cost_structure.md

 # Cost Structure

-Your cost structure is how your organization spends money to operate.
-Understanding this is key to pricing, scaling, and profit margins.

-## Fixed Costs:
-- Salaries
-- Rent
-- Software licenses

-## Variable Costs:
+## Main Costs:
-- Raw materials
-- Commissioned labor
+- Time investment in handcrafted artwork and animation
+- Soundtrack licensing or original music
-- Shipping and logistics
+- Marketing and publishing on Itch.io or Steam

-> “Revenue is vanity.
-Cost structure is reality.”
+## Cost Minimization:
+- Open-source sound libraries
+- Use of built-in font tools
+- Focus on digital distribution

+---